Skip to content

 Where to Order

 Death certificates in Arizona are issued by the Arizona Department of Health Services, Office of Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Arizona Department of Health Services, Office of Vital Records